 Reading Time: 3 minutes

-Wireframe is actually a basic architecture of the app that includes many important elements, which are quite often included with the future product.
-It basically defines the final design of the future mobile app.
-This step involves lots of teamwork, discussion, etc., though it doesn’t take too much time.
+Wireframe is actually a basic architecture of an app, includes many important elements that are quite often included with the future product.
+It defines the final design of the future mobile app.
+This step involves lots of teamwork, discussions, etc., though it doesn’t take too much time.

 We would love to hear your comments relating to the post.
 Got some other thoughts?
 Drop us words through our contact page.